vishalvishalgupta/react-reusable-tabs/README.md

 **YOU CAN START WITH RESUSING THIS EASY AND REUSABLE REACT TAB COMPONENT**

-# Getting Started with Create React App
+# Getting Started with Create React App To Accomplish React Reusable Tab Component

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).